|Paris Métro-Bus-RER Tickets & Passes|

 For convenience, you can pay a single fare in cash right on any RATP city bus, but it costs 2€ and cannot be used for a transfer to another bus.

 The paper ticket t+, Mobilis and Paris Visite tickets (see below) have a narrow magnetic strip on the back that holds data on the ticket's validity.
 If this data is corrupted, your ticket will not work.
 Corruption can be caused by putting the ticket near a mobile phone or any other device with magnetic influence.
 Keep your paper ticket away from electronic gizmos, batteries, etc.

 If the ticket fails to work within the period of its validity, take it to a ticket agent, or hand it to a bus driver, and ask for a replacement ticket.

 If you see a sign like this at a station entrance...

-The Mobilis 1-day ticket permits unlimited travel on all modes (SNCF, RER & Métro trains, city buses and trams) within the zones you choose: 7.50€ for Zones 1 & 2, 10€ for Zones 1 through 3, 12.40€ for Zones 1 through 4, 17.80€ for Zones 1 through 5; Zone 5 includes Charles de Gaulle and Orly airports.
+The Navigo Jour 1-day pass permits unlimited travel on all modes (SNCF, RER & Métro trains, city buses, trams & funiculars) within the zones you choose: 7.50€ for Zones 1 & 2, 10€ for Zones 1 through 3, 12.40€ for Zones 1 through 4, 17.80€ for Zones 1 through 5; Zone 5 includes Charles de Gaulle and Orly airports (except for OrlyVal).

-The 1-day Mobilis saves you money if you fly into a Paris airport, buy a Mobilis good for Zones 1 through 5, use it to travel from the airport into the city, andalso use it for at least four rides in the city on that day, or if you make a round-trip return from and to the airport.
+The 1-day Navigo Jour card or Mobilis ticket saves you money if you fly into a Paris airport, buy aNavigo Jour or Mobilis valid for Zones 1 through 5, and make a round-trip return from and to the airport, or if you use it to travel from the airport into the city, andalso use it for at least four transit rides in the city on that day.

 Going farther than Paris?
 Here's how to buy train tickets in France.